Benchmarking Low-Shot Robustness to Natural Distribution Shifts

-We question to what extent do existing robustness interventions improve robustness in the low-shot regimes and how does the trend compare with the full-shot regime, and present the dataset-wise observations below.
+We question the extent to which existing robustness interventions improve robustness in the low-shot regimes, and we examine how the trend compares with the full-shot regime.
+We present the dataset-wise observations below.

 \textbf{ImageNet.} We show the results of this experiment in Fig.~\ref{fig:ir_inet}.
 With MSN, interventions are largely effectively and relatively robust in the different low-shot regimes, except LP-FT in the \textit{high} low-shot regime.
 While the interventions are also effectively robust in the full-shot regime, they are often not relatively robust, except RobustViT which improves robustness in all regimes.